Forgotten '80s Musicians You Didn't Know Passed Away

 Falco

 While the name Johann "Hans" Hölzel may not mean much to some, Austrian rap icon Falco may ring a few bells — thanks to his international 1986 hit, "Rock Me Amadeus."
-As History notes, Falco may very well be the second most recognizable musician out of Austria since his song's namesake, Wolfgang Amadeus Mozart, and they're not wrong.
-According to the outlet, Falco became "the first Austrian" to shoot to the top of Billboard's pop chart and, somewhat surprisingly, was the first rap artist to have a #1 pop song on the American chart.
+Falco may very well be the second most recognizable musician out of Austria since his song's namesake, Wolfgang Amadeus Mozart, and they're not wrong.
+Falco became the first Austrian to shoot to the top of Billboard's pop chart and, somewhat surprisingly, was the first rap artist to have a No. 1 pop song on the American chart.

 Although some may be quick to brush off Falco as a one-hit-wonder, the musician actually did continue to make more music, hovering near the top of the German and Austrian charts well into the 1990s, yet his success in America would never quite reach the same heights as it did with "Rock Me Amadeus."
-According to the Independent, in the late '90s, Falco moved to the Dominican Republic and began building his own recording studio, yet tragically, never got to see the final product.
+In the late '90s, Falco moved to the Dominican Republic and began building his own recording studio, yet tragically, never got to see the final product.
 In February 1998, he died in Puerto Plata when a bus struck his car.
-As History writes, Falco's passing sadly "went largely unnoticed in the English-speaking world."

 In Falco's native Austria, on the other hand, his death made waves.
 As musician Thomas Lang told the Independent, Falco will forever be remembered "not as the biggest Austrian pop star but as the only Austrian pop star."